Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 MQL5 compatibility

-• Arrays passed by reference; DLL reads/writes via raw pointers
+• Arrays passed by reference; the DLL reads/writes via raw pointers

 • bool mapping is standard (0/1)